-The phrase, "political or public interests, policies, or relations," used in the proposed definitions of the terms, "political activities" and "political consultant," has been carried over from existing law where it is used in one form or another in a number of provisions. is the committee's understanding that the phrase refers to matters which on a domestic governmental level are called policy matters, in the international context may be called questions concerning a country's foreign relations, and in the context of party politics may be termed matters involving the national interest.
-All of these matters whether called policy matters, foreign relations, or matters of national interest are to be distinguished from matters calling for decision at the level of government or of a political organization charged with the routine administration of existing policies and regu-The committee does not intend these provisions to apply to cases in which a lawyer merely advises a client concerning the construction or application of an existing statute or regulation, as for example, whether a contract bid meets a Government agency's specifications.
-Where, on the other hand, the advice is mainly concerned with the U.S. policy behind a given law, or where the purpose of the persuasion is to effect a change in existing policy, the provisions are intended to apply.
+The phrase "political or public interests, policies, or relations," relating to activities on behalf of a foreign government or foreign political party, has been carried over from existing law.
+It is the committee's understanding that the phrase refers to matters which on the domestic governmental level would be called a policy matter, in the international context may be called questions concerning a country's foreign relations, and in the context of party politics may be termed matters involving the national interest.
+All of these facets of national policy, whether called policy matters, foreign relations, or matters of national interest, are to be distinguished from questions calling for decision at the level of government or of a political organization charged with the administration of existing laws, regulations, and other policies.